SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/general-concepts.md

 {{< product-c8y-iot >}} provides the static templates 501, 502, and 503 to manipulate the operation status.
 These templates take the operation type as input parameter and always update the oldest operation in the preceding status.
 We recommend handling all operations sequentially in the order they arrive at the device

-Device may get to know its operations ids by querying devicecontrol API, by subscribing to operation JSON topic, or by using custom response template which includes the ids.
-In these cases device may choose to use templates 504, 505, 506, which enables setting status of operations with known id.
+Devices can find their operations IDs by querying the Device Control API, by subscribing to the operation JSON topic, or by using a custom response template which includes the IDs, that is, template 504, 505, or 506, which enable setting the status of operations with a known ID.

 ### Error handling during operation processing